pnp/pnpjs/docs/odata/queryable.md

 ## get

 Execute the current request.
-Takes an optional type parameter allowing for the typing of the value or the user of parsers that will create specific object intances.
+Takes an optional type parameter allowing for the typing of the value or the user of parsers that will create specific object instances.